valeryantonella/HackerNews_StackBuilders/README.md

 Navigate to the project directory.
 Run the following command to install the necessary dependencies: npm install

+## Features

+- **News Listing:** Scrapes data from Hacker News and displays a list of the latest news fetched from "https://news.ycombinator.com/".
+  Extracts the following information for each entry:
+    - Title
+    - Order number
+    - Number of comments
+    - Points
+- **Filtering:** Users can filter the information by the number of words contained in the title of the news.
+    - Filters entries with more than five words in the title, ordered by the number of comments.
+    - Filters entries with less than or equal to five words in the title, ordered by points.

 ## Usage

 Once the dependencies are installed, you can run the application with the following command: npm run dev

 This will start the server and you can access the application from your web browser by visiting "http://localhost:3000".

-## Features
+## Testing

-- **News Listing:** Displays a list of the latest news fetched from "https://news.ycombinator.com/".
-- **Filtering:** Users can filter the information by the number of words contained in the title of the news
-- **Sorting:** The filtered news can be sorted by the number of comments if it has more than 5 words in the title, while if it has equal to or less than five words, it will be sorted by points.
+To run the tests, execute the following command in your terminal: npm run test

+**Test Cases**
+- Filter Functions
+  Test cases for filter functions include:
+    1. Valid input arrays with various entries.
+    2. An empty input array to test edge cases.
+- Sorting Functions
+  Test cases for sorting functions include:
+    1. Valid input arrays with various entries.
+    2. An empty input array to test edge cases.

+These test cases cover the functionality of the filter and sorting functions under different scenarios, ensuring the reliability and correctness of the code.

 ## Contribution

 If you wish to contribute to the development of this application, you should follow these steps: